balakreshnan/IIoT-AI/IIoT/kepwaretoadx.md

 Azure Data explorer allows us to do charting and trending by writing Kusto queries.
 Doesn't have the click and go environment.

-But Azure data explorer allow us to bring data from other business systems and then combine that seamlessly with time series data for queiring capability.
-So we can bring order data, Asset management data from Asset management system or ERP's and join them and build queiries.
+But Azure data explorer allow us to bring data from other business systems and then combine that seamlessly with time series data for querying capability.
+So we can bring order data, Asset management data from Asset management system or ERP's and join them and build queries.

 Azure data explorer also allows us to expand and create our own dashboards using third party tools or custom web sites.